Grab the Metering Modes Guide

-Hard light is much maligned in portrait photography, for various reasons.
+Hard light is much maligned in portrait photography for various reasons.
 But what do you do when you can’t avoid it?
-Embrace it… in the form of shadow photography.
+Embrace it…in the form of shadow photography.
 It’s a thing, and it’s addictive!

 Our talented Click Love Grow graduates have been experimenting with shadow photography.
-Such are their beauty, the light could be considered the subject.
+Such is their beauty, the light could be considered the subject.
 So we asked Merissa Wakefield, Megan O’Donnell and Kailey Nagymarosi to share their tips for shadow photography.

 Related: How to Take Golden Hour Beach Photos

 Take note of the time and then try and head back at that time with your kids and place them somewhere in the shot.
-Expose for the highlights so they’re not blown out.
+Expose the highlights so they’re not blown out.

 Those daggy security doors are amazing for creating light patterns!

-For hard light photos you don’t need to expose light and bright – make the most of the shadow play by exposing for the highlights.
+For hard light images, you don’t need to expose light and bright — make the most of the shadow play by exposing for the highlights.
 In light situations like these below, exposing for the highlights will give you a low key shot.
 The bonus is the depth and drama it will lend to your shots.

-Take lots of shots experimenting with different framing, perspectives and positions in relation to the light.
-Keep shooting until you achieve the expression or emotion you’re hoping to capture, or until you’ve made the best of the light pattern.
+Take lots of shots experimenting with different framing, perspectives, and positions in relation to the light.
+Keep shooting until you achieve the expression or emotion you’re hoping to capture.
+Or until you’ve made the best of the light pattern.

 Another way to use hard light creatively is to look for rainbow light patterns.
 These form when light moves through a coloured transparent surface such as stained glass windows and other coloured glass.